fisharebest/laravel-floats/README.md

 ]
 ```

+NOTE: this assumes you are using Laravel to autoload your facades using the aliases.

+If you explicitly import Laravel's schema builder using `use Illuminate\Support\Facades\Schema;` then you will need to change this to `use Fisharebest\LaravelFloats\Schema;`.

 ## How does this package work?

 We extend the MySQL Grammar, modify the blueprint for `float()`, and then